oxygine/oxygine-framework/doc/actors.md

 > it is pseudocode, you also should set to sprite "image" resource or it would be empty and invisible
 > getRoot() returns root node of the scene graph

-you could create second *"child"* sprite attached to already created and they would be rotating both:
+You could create second *"child"* sprite attached to already created and they would be rotating both:

 	spSprite child = new Sprite;
 	child->attachTo(sprite);